Korean, Edit

 Step 6: Sectioning

-○ Staining the tissue sections with H&E and covering them with cover glass for microscopic observation.
+○ Staining the paraffin sections with H&E and covering with a cover glass for microscopy.

-○ Automated devices like autostainers are commonly used for H&E staining.
+○ Recently, automated devices such as autostainers are widely used for H&E.

 Step 8: Histopathological Interpretation